-"Then I heard a loud voice from the temple saying to the seven angels, 'Go, pour out the God's seven bowls wrath on the earth.'
-The first angel went and poured out his bowl on the land, and ugly, festering sores broke out on the people who had the beast's mark and worshiped its image.
+"Then I heard a loud voice from the temple saying to the seven angels, 'Go, pour out God's seven wrath bowls on the earth.'
+The first angel went and poured out his bowl on the land, and ugly, festering sores broke out on the people with the beast's mark who worshiped its image.
 The second blood angel poured out his bowl on the sea, and it turned into blood like that of a dead man, and every living thing in the sea died.
 The third angel poured out his bowl on the rivers and water springs, and they became blood.
 Then I heard the angel in charge of the waters say, 'You are just in these judgments, O Holy One, you who are and who were; for they have shed your holy peoples' and your prophets' blood, and you have given them blood to drink as they deserve.'
 And I heard the altar respond, 'Yes, Lord God Almighty, true and just are your judgments.'"
 (Revelation 16.1-7)✞

-2. Second Bowl - the sea turns to blood.
+The Second Bowl - the sea turns to blood.

-3. Third Bowl - the rivers turn to blood.
+The Third Bowl - the rivers turn to blood.

-4. Fourth Bowl - the sun burns the planet.
+The Fourth Bowl - the sun burns the planet.

-5. Fifth Bowl - thick darkness.
+The Fifth Bowl - the thick darkness descends.

-6. Sixth Bowl - the Euphrates River dries up.
+The Sixth Bowl - the Euphrates River dries up.

-7. Seventh Bowl - a global earthquake.✞
+The Seventh Bowl - the global earthquake occurs.✞

 A star (possibly an angel) comes to unlock the abyss, from which smoke and demonic locusts arise in Revelation 9.1-21.
 The four angels are set loose on the Euphrates River area, and the demons come from the east.
 God announces the final victory despite the nations' rebellious anger in Revelation 11.15.
 Revelation 16 sets out the seven bowls' wrath terrors when everybody breaks out in ulcerous sores.
 The sea becomes like blood, and the rivers and fountains flow red.
 The sun becomes scorching hot.
 Darkness falls over the beast's kingdom in its agony.
-The Euphrates River dries up to open a way for the hordes of the eastern kings.
+The Euphrates River dries up to open a way for the eastern kings' hordes.
 The air is polluted, and the accompanying terrors in nature, thunder, earthquakes, lightning, and hail appear.
 William Barclay commented, "In this final series of terrors, John seems to have gathered together the horrors from all the stories of God's avenging wrath and to have hurled them on the unbelieving world in one last terrible, disastrous deluge."✞